nmalwinka/nmalwinka/README.md

 # About Me:

 I am a bioinformatician with 7.5 years of experience in collaborative research and NGS data analysis.
 I am uniquely positioned to integrate and consult on both areas of wet lab and dry lab research.
 My passion is seeing scientific advances benefiting the world.
+If you want to know, more check this out: https://nmalwinka.github.io/

 I am excited about collaborative science, data integration, visualisation.
 My past work focused on exploring and in depth analysis of single cell RNA-seq, CROP-seq and MultiOme (scRNA-seq + ATAC-seq) datasets, with current shift towards pooled CRISPR screens (whole genome and custom screens, in-vivo, single cell Perturb-seq, epigenetic, base editing screens, etc.) and gene isoforms analysis.